What is this medicine?

 Implant dosing: The implant is removed and replaced once a year.
 The implant is only used in males.

-What may interact with this medicine?Do not take this medicine with any of the following medications:
+Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 Visit your doctor or health care professional for regular checks on your progress.
 During the first weeks of treatment, your symptoms may get worse, but then will improve as you continue your treatment.
 You may get hot flashes, increased bone pain, increased difficulty passing urine, or an aggravation of nerve symptoms.
 Discuss these effects with your doctor or health care professional, some of them may improve with continued use of this medicine.

 Female patients may experience a menstrual cycle or spotting during the first months of therapy with this medicine.
 If this continues, contact your doctor or health care professional.